jEnbuska/none-dux/README.md

  }
 ```

-if you have a big static data that will only be added, removed or replaced, you can boots performance like so:
+if you have a big static data that will only be added, removed or replaced, you can save by creating 'leafs'':
 ```
 import { createLeaf } from 'none-dux'